altavada/mongo-media-api/README.md

 # Installation
 Download the project folder to your local system.
 Open the folder in your terminal, run "npm install", then run "npm start" to begin the application.
 You can then test routes in Insomnia at 'localhost:3001'.
 # Usage
 Refer to the Routes folder for information on how to properly format HTTP requests to the server.
+[Click Here](https://drive.google.com/file/d/1rQee9Kgz_eSxKhU0nWhP92_uyj9Hkuex/view) to see a demo video.
 # License
 The MIT License
 # Contributors